kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
+   > Note: `anonymousAccessMode` is intended for workloads to consume the bucket out of band, i.e. COSI does not provide a automated mechanism for a k8s workload to consume the bucket anonymously
-1. `bucketClassName`: Name of the associated bucket class.
+1. `bucketClassName`: (set by COSI for greenfield, and ignored for brownfield) Name of the associated bucket class.
-1. `bucketRequest`: an `objectReference` containing the name, namespace and UID of the associated `BucketRequest`.
+1. `bucketRequest`: (set by COSI for greenfield, and ignored for brownfield) an `objectReference` containing the name, namespace and UID of the associated `BucketRequest`.
 1. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 1. `protocol`: protocol-specific field the application will use to access the backend storage.
      - `name`: supported protocols are: "s3", "gs", and "azureBlob".